 Topic 1: Tax Research Methodology.
 Additional prerequisite: For students in the integrated approach to the Master in Professional Accounting program, Accounting 355 or the equivalent; for students in the traditional approach to the Master in Professional Accounting program, credit or registration for Accounting 380K (Topic 11: Introduction to Taxation) or the equivalent or consent of instructor.
-Topic 2: Taxation of Entities I. Focuses on taxation of C corporations and their shareholders.
-Additional prerequisite: Credit or registration for Accounting 384 (Topic 1).
+Topic 4: Tax Planning for Business Entities.
+Additional prerequisite: Credit or registration for Accounting 384 (Topic 2).